MicrosoftDocs/playfab-docs/playfab-docs/data-analytics/export-data/event-partitioning-quickstart.md

 }

 ```

+#### GetManagedEvents

-**GetManagedEvents**: This API can be used to get the list of all managed Events.
+This API can be used to get the list of all managed Events.

 Request example: